huggingface/text-generation-inference/docs/source/installation_gaudi.md

 # Using TGI with Intel Gaudi

-Check out this [repository](https://github.com/huggingface/tgi-gaudi) to serve models with TGI on Gaudi and Gaudi2 with [Optimum Habana](https://huggingface.co/docs/optimum/habana/index).
+You can use TGI on Intel Gaudi using the [TGI gaudi backend](https://huggingface.co/docs/text-generation-inference/backends/gaudi).